moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ## Field Marketing Swag

-Swag are promotional merchandise or items branded with GitLab's logo or message that are distributed for marketing purposes.
+Swag (Stuff We All Get) are promotional merchandise or items branded with GitLab's logo or message that are distributed for marketing purposes.
 The goal is to provide useful items that recipients will enjoy using while also promoting GitLab's brand.

 ## Brand Details for Swag and Event Assets